imagej/example-imagej2-command-kotlin/README.md

-This is an example Maven project implementing an ImageJ command.
+This is an example Maven project implementing an ImageJ command in [Kotlin](https://kotlinlang.org).

 It is intended as an ideal starting point to develop new ImageJ commands in an IDE of your choice.
 You can even collaborate with developers using a